 The sorting continued with the efficiency of a guillotine.

 Sloan Sterling floated toward the Cairn, her blood sparking like diamonds against the obsidian.
-When the stone erupted in an iridescent, silver shimmer, Sloan offered the crowd a slow, feline grin.
+When the stone erupted in an iridescent, silver shimmer, Sloan offered the crowd a slow, feline grin and curtsy.
 Dorm Vespertine.
 She sauntered toward the silver-and-indigo banner, already weaving a subtle glamour through her ebony hair, making it ripple like liquid silk in a rare beam of sunlight peaking through the cloud cover.
 Trust Sloan to treat a thousand-year-old ritual like a runway walk.

 Charlotte and Estelle were unsurprisingly similarly sorted into Vespertine, although the stones glowed a little dimmer—more rhinestone than diamond—with their sorting.